 A chalice is a goblet or cup that is intended to hold a drink, but is typically used during a ceremony or ritual.
 It is a very common altar tool, representing the element of water.
 The chalice can contain a variety of liquids depending on the ritual, such as wine, whiskey, water, etc. The base of the chalice is symbolic of the material world, the stem is the connection between witch and spirit, and rim receives spiritual energy.
 There are a variety of uses depending on the tradition or ritual.

 A cingulum or cord is worn about the waist by members of specific traditions of witchcraft.
 It is a symbol of initiation and is often used members of traditions to initiate new members.
-They are usually nine feet in length (three times three, the magickal number) and made of a synthetic material.
+They are usually nine feet in length (three times three, the magical number) and made of a synthetic material.
 They can be used to measure the circumference of a ritual circle to make sure it is set up correctly.
 They can also be used to indicate rank in certain traditions.

 In some traditions, they are not worn by people and instead are used for spell casting.
-Knots may be tied in a cord to focus power when performing magick or spells.
+Knots may be tied in a cord to focus power when performing magic or spells.
 Knots may also be used a meditation tool, like a rosary or in a witch’s ladder.
 Reference the practices of your tradition and rituals to see the intended usage.

 A crystal is a mineral capable of receiving, storing, transmitting or amplifying energy.
 They are often used for healing, prophecy or communication.
 Like candles, crystals play a key part in most Wiccan rituals.
 Different crystals are associated with different elements and have different properties and attributes.
 Reference various crystals and their usage if you plan on using them in your practices.